Time limits for issuing invoices

 Invoicing software not only helps you to create invoices, but it can also allow you to accept payments from your customers.

-With SumUp Invoices, you can choose to either include your bank details on your invoices to accept bank transfers or use our integrated payment links.
+With SumUp Invoices, you can choose to either include your bank details on your invoices to accept bank transfers or accept online card payments.